devopsloft/devopsloft/README.md

   * AMI ID
   * Subnet ID
   * Security Group with inbound ports for SSH and TCP port 5000
-* Adjust `Vagrantfile` with your personal IDs
+* Adjust `Vagrantfile` with your configuration
-* Create the environment
+* Launch the environment
 ```
 vagrant up stage
 ```